 But then our carefully directed and graded track intersects and merges with another, that of someone whose experiences wildly diverges from our own.
 A wizard, as it were, knocks on our door or a pile of dwarves devours everything in our pantry and sings a tale of a dragon.
 Now our shrunken life isn’t enough to make sense of their life.
 We’ve heard rumor of such people and such experiences, but they were much more palatable online.
 We don’t understand and we don’t understand how to understand.
 We don’t know what questions to ask or what resources to use.
 We have suppressed and excluded curiosity for so long that we no long have any idea where to find it or how to use it.
 We are stuck.

-This is an excerpt from my forthcoming book, The Curious Christian: How Discovering Wonder Enriches All of Life that is due to be released in early 2017.
+This is an excerpt from my book, The Curious Christian: How Discovering Wonder Enriches All of Life.

 If you would like to explore further and take a short (FREE) evaluation of your own curiosity visit CuriousChristianBook.com.